Official Answers from Chaosium

 The rules seem to suggest lay members. ”Simple worshipers are called lay members.”
 Temple sizes also count lay members equally.

 Per the Lay Members section (RQG page 274), membership is minimal and casual in most circumstances.
 Generally Lay members are not subject to the Benefits, Duties & Restrictions of Initiates unless specifically noted.
-Details on Lay membership for specific cults will be in the Cults of Glorantha:
+For details on Lay membership for specific cults See the relevant Cults of RuneQuest volume:

 Initiates (page 274)